The crimson wave is flooding Canada and menstruators are celebrating.

-London, Ontario and British Columbia are joining the menstrual movement by requiring buildings to offer freely accessible menstrual products in washrooms.
-Aunt Flow® is supporting Canada in ensuring bathrooms are stocked with sustainable products and full-scale solution.
+London, Ontario and British Columbia join the menstrual movement by requiring buildings to offer freely accessible menstrual products in washrooms.
+Aunt Flow supports Canada in ensuring bathrooms are stocked with sustainable products and full-scale solutions.

 Under a ministerial order that was issued Friday, April 5, 2019, all British Columbia public schools will be required to provide free menstrual products for students in school washrooms by the end of 2019.

 The ministerial order – which takes effect immediately – comes with $300,000 in provincial startup funding.
 Over the coming months, the ministry will continue to work with school districts, community and education partners to look at the needs of each district, identify gaps and ensure they have the funding needed to meet this new requirement.